 British Prime Minister Boris Johnson considered Thursday that it should not try to “rewrite” history.
-This, after the acquittal the day before of four people charged with “criminal damages” for uprooting the statue of a slave trader in Bristol.
+This, following the acquittal the day before of four people charged with “criminal damages” for uprooting the statue of a slave trader in Bristol.

 Slave trader statue

 On June 7, 2020, on the sidelines of a demonstration by the Black Lives Matter movement, three men and a woman tore down and threw the controversial statue of Edward Colston.
-It is about a man who in the 17th century used the fortune amassed from the slave trade to finance the development of that city in southwestern England.
+It is regarding a man who in the 17th century used the fortune amassed from the slave trade to finance the development of that city in southwestern England.

 The acquittal on Wednesday of the four defendants sparked a heated debate in the UK.